aws-solutions/media-insights-on-aws/README.md

 # Cost

 Most AWS accounts include a free tier for the services used in MIE.
-However, if your usage exceeds the free tier allotments then you will be responsible for the cost of the AWS services used while running the MIE solution.
+However, if your usage exceeds the free tier allotments then you will be responsible for the cost of the AWS services used while running MIE.

 The cost depends on the number of and length of uploaded videos, and data transfer fees, which will vary depending on the number of users and frequency of viewing.
 Cost also depends on video content.
 For example, videos with lots of speech will incur higher costs for text operations.
-You will also be charged for stored media files stored in S3.
+You will also be charged for storing media files in S3.

-As of the date of publication, the costs for running this solution in the US East (N. Virginia) region are estimated below.
+As of the date of publication, the costs for running this solution in the us-east-1 (N. Virginia) region are estimated below.
 Prices for services are tiered to distinguish between heavy and lite users.
 The estimates below are based on prices for lite users.

 ## Video Operators
 See [https://aws.amazon.com/rekognition/pricing/](https://aws.amazon.com/rekognition/pricing/).